-- CMMU 101: Communities, Social Movement, and The Third Sector (winter) 5
+- CMMU 101: Communities, Social Movements, and The Third Sector (winter)

 CMMU 101, Communities, Social Movements and the Third Sector – This course critically engages with concepts central to the major including constructions of community in social change efforts and the institutionalization of social movements in third sector organizations.
 It is designed to deepen your understanding of the opportunities and obstacles embedded in various avenues of social action.

-CMMU 102, Preparation for Field Study – This course examines participatory and other social research methods including participant-observation, conducting interviews, writing ethnographic field notes, and collecting descriptive data.
-You will receive practical experience with developing research questions, methods, and writing field notes.
-The course also addresses ethical and logistical issues of research.
+CMMU 102, Preparation for Field Study – This course examines participatory and other social-research methods including participant observation, conducting interviews, writing ethnographic field notes, and collecting descriptive data.
+Students receive practical experience with developing research questions, methods, and writing field notes.
+The course also addresses ethical and logistical issues of community-based research.
 The final project is a literature review completed in partial satisfaction of the disciplinary communication (DC) general education requirement.

-CMMU 195 Senior Project/Senior Thesis – continuation of thesis or project begun in 194.
-Required if students are completing a senior thesis/project as their capstone.
+CMMU 195 Senior Thesis – continuation of thesis or project begun in 194.
+Required if students are completing a senior thesis as their capstone.
 Not required if students are completing a senior essay as the capstone.